[Graham Stringer in the Chair]

 I could not concur more with my hon.
 Friend, as I will address in my next paragraph.
 Putting this into context, about 8% of all current Government spending is diverted towards debt servicing.
 In 2015, that made interest payments the joint fourth largest proportion of spending by the UK after health and welfare, and on a par with defence.
 Spending on education, the police and transport pales in comparison with the budget allocated to debt interest.
 That budget could be used, as my hon.
 Friend has just outlined, for myriad other more socially useful activities, such as paying for a hospital to be built every four days, or for approximately 2,500 nurses, police or teachers to be hired every day throughout the year.
 For those of us with a more centre-right political outlook, the £45 billion spent on interest costs in 2015 could even have been used to reduce the size of the state through tax cuts, perhaps as large as 8% or 9% in the standard rate of income tax.
 If the populace actually knew that such a significant chunk of the taxes they paid every year was being used to pay for spending chalked up 20, 30 or 50 years ago, would they be content doing the same or worse for their children, given the sacrifices and opportunity costs involved?

 We know what the problem is, so why do we not just do something about it?
 Why do we need a legislative solution for this issue?
 The problem is that we as a country are not that good at stopping adding to our debt.
 Our Labour friends—who have temporarily deserted the Chamber—have a tendency to spend money without a huge amount of regard for the implications.
 My party usually ends up having to clean up the mess.
-Even on my side, there is a not insignificant number of people who cannot resist the temptation to spend when it comes down to it.
+Even on my side, there are not insignificant number of people who cannot resist the temptation to spend when it comes down to it.

 Our parliamentary system and representative democracy are excellent at pushing the cause of individual spending requirements, many of which, I do not contest, are no doubt noble.
 Yet there are few people who will exercise proper restraint or promote proper fiscal responsibility to ensure that all of these myriad pots of money are truly paid for.
 It is always tomorrow’s problem.
 Mañana, mañana, as they say.
 The numbers show just that: over the last century, the United Kingdom has consistently increased its national debt and its deficit spending.
 Both in absolute terms and as a proportion of GDP, the UK’s debt burden has grown significantly since the turn of the 20th century.
 The recent political consensus in the UK demonstrated a clear disregard—if we are honest—for the consequences of deficit spending.